 During liposuction, excess fat cells are removed from the targeted areas of the body.
 These are permanently removed and will not come back or affect your new body shape.

-Watch cosmetic surgeon Dr. Joseph Ajaka discuss weight gain after liposuction on our Instagram feed below:
+Watch cosmetic practitioner Dr. Joseph Ajaka discuss weight gain after liposuction on our Instagram feed below:

 If you do gain weight after liposuction, the weight will typically return to untreated areas of the body.
 For example, if you have liposuction to your abdomen, you may notice weight gain around your thighs if you do put on more kilos.